vpsfreecz/vpsadminos/docs/migration-paths/openvz-legacy.md

 The converter can migrate the container from OpenVZ nodes into vpsAdminOS nodes, without dumping it into a file first.
 The two nodes have to be running at the same time.
-Migration can save you some downtime and disk space, it works like `vzmigrate` from OpenVZ and exactly like `osctl ct migrate` between two vpsAdminOS nodes.
+Migration can save you some downtime and disk space, it works like `vzmigrate` from OpenVZ and `osctl ct send` between two vpsAdminOS nodes.
 In the worst case scenario, the container will not start on vpsAdminOS, or will be misconfigured and services won't be available.
 However, the container safely remains back on the OpenVZ node, where it can be restarted and another migration attempt can be made later.